THEOJCODE/jekyll-theme-satellite/_pages/Ayurveda/Myths/Article4.md

 (Original screenshot attached – highlights are mine for the wildest parts)

-[Image attached – the page from Charaka Samhita with key passages highlighted and "PSEUDOSCIENCE ALERT" stamped over it]
+[Image attached – the page from Charaka Samhita with key passages highlighted]

 What’s the wildest medical claim you’ve seen from traditional/alternative medicine?
 Drop it in the comments.